 Many medicinal plants used in ethnomedical practices in Nigeria are known or little known to scientific world [1].
 Many important drugs used in medicine today are directly or indirectly derived from plants [2].
 Plants and herbs have been a tremendous source of food and folk remedies for mankind and have served as starting material for the development of new synthetic drugs.
-They have the ability to synthesize a wide variety of chemical compounds which are used to perform biological functions and to defend against attack from predators such as insects, fungi, yeasts, bacteria, virus and other pathogens [3].
+They have the ability to synthesize a wide variety of chemical compounds which are used to perform biological functions and to defend against attack from predators such as insects, fungi, yeasts, bacteria, virus and other pathogens

+[3].
 Chemical compounds in plants mediate their effect on the human body through processes identical to those already well understood for the chemical compounds in conventional drugs [4, 5].
 Persea americana belongs to the family Lauraceae, unflatteringly known in the past as alligator pear, midshipman's butter and vegetable butter, it is one of those plants currently used by indigenous persons for it nutritional value and to manage health problems.
 It is well known in many parts of the tropical world including Nigeria [6] and is commonly called avocado or pear.
 The fruit tree can attain a height up to 20m, with large spreading and flat topped crown.
 The plant is reported to possess antidiabetic, antihyperlipidemic potentials [2, 7], antioxidant [8, 9], cancer risk reduction [10], wound healing [11], hepatoprotection [12], analgesic and anti-inflammatory [13], anticonvulsant [14], vasorelaxant and blood pressure reducing [15, 16].
 The use of traditional medicines as substitutes to orthodox medicines has been on the increase [17].
 The reasons, which have given rise to this trend, include the cheapness, availability and accessibility of these natural medicines.
 Besides, there has been the erroneous belief that these medicines are free from adverse effects [18, 19].
 On the other hand they have been rejected because many of the acclaimed medicinal values have not been scientifically evaluated and their safety profiles uncertain [19].
 It is, therefore, pertinent that safety assessments should be conducted on natural products for which certain medicinal uses have been scientifically validated.
-It was recommended by the World Health Organization to evaluate herbal medicine, as orthodox medicines appear not to safe [20].
-It is, therefore, relevant that safety assessments should be conducted on ethyl acetate extract of P. americana leaf for which certain medicinal uses have been scientifically proven.
+It was recommended by the World Health Organization to evaluate herbal medicine, because orthodox medicines are not safe [20].
+It is, therefore, relevant that safety assessments should be conducted on ethyl acetate extract of P. americana leaf for which certain medicinal uses have been scientifically proven, as this safety assessment can leads to further studies (identification of active principle) on the plant part if found safe for human consumption.

-MATERIALS AND METHODS
+2. MATERIALS AND METHODS